-If you think that you may have a debt problem, take a few seconds to answer the questions below:
+If you think that you may have a debt problem, take a few moments to answer the questions below:

 - Are you using more and more of your income to pay your debt?

 - Do you make only the minimum payments due on your loans and credit cards each month?

 - Are you near, at, or over the credit limit on your credit cards?